-I have audited the consolidated financial report of Shrine of Remembrance Trustees (The Shrine) and its controlled entity (together the consolidated entity), which comprises the:
+I have audited the consolidated financial report of Shrine of Remembrance Trustees (the Shrine) and its controlled entity (together the consolidated entity), which comprises the:

-- consolidated entity balance sheet as at 30 June 2023 - consolidated entity comprehensive operating statement for the year then ended - consolidated entity statement of changes in equity for the year then ended - consolidated entity cash flow statement for the year then ended - notes to the financial statements, including significant accounting policies - declaration in the finanical statements.
+- consolidated entity balance sheet as at 30 June 2024 - consolidated entity comprehensive operating statement for the year then ended - consolidated entity statement of changes in equity for the year then ended - consolidated entity cash flow statement for the year then ended - notes to the financial statements, including material accounting policy information - declaration in the financial statements.

-In my opinion the financial report presents fairly, in all material respects, the financial position of the consolidated entity as at 30 June 2023 and the consolidated entity's financial performance and cash flows for the year then ended in accordance with the financial reporting requirements of the Financial Management Act 1994 and applicable Australian Accounting Standards.
+In my opinion, the financial report presents fairly, in all material respects, the financial position of the consolidated entity as at 30 June 2024 and their financial performance and cash flows for the year then ended in accordance with the financial reporting requirements of Part 7 of the Financial Management Act 1994 and applicable Australian Accounting Standards.